 One of the most noteworthy features that our development team has implemented recently to BlueStacks is the Real-Time In-game Translation feature.

 The BlueStacks Translation feature consists of a versatile tool that allows you to translate all the text onscreen via a simple command input.
-By pressing CTRL + ALT + L, BlueStacks will take a capture of the current screen and, in a new window, will show you a translation of each body of text.
+By pressing CTRL + Shift + L, BlueStacks will take a capture of the current screen and, in a new window, will show you a translation of each body of text.
 In this manner, trying to extrapolate the meaning of sentences in foreign languages from context alone is a thing of the past, and you will be able to fully enjoy the story of any game, including those that are not yet available in your native tongue.

 However, due to the interpretative nature of some languages, this tool has a small limitation in some games, especially those in Japanese, or Chinese, which could cause the translator to output out-of-context translations.
 If in some cases you observe that the translation is not correct, all you need to do is to simply close the window and input the command again.
 By the second or third time, you should receive a correct translation.
 Keep in mind that this only happens in screens with a lot of text, such as in the configuration menu, and usually doesn’t happen during conversations or in other scenes with little text.